 Before you start, a note about lesson objectives

 In most cases, we believe that only one to three objectives can be covered in a 30 to 60 minute lesson.
 If some objectives have been introduced in a previous lesson, then reviews of skills or concepts might be in order, increasing the number of objectives slightly.
 Even a good review takes time.
-The lessons sometimes have more objectives than we would normally recommend.
-Why?
-Because we are trying to quickly set a base of fundamental learning so that you can move to the Grade Level Guides where fewer objectives are covered, with more depth, in each lesson.
-Some things you might do:- You might devise new lessons that repeat learning in a particular skill or concept if you think students need more time to master the content.

 - If needed, you might also slow these lessons down, break them into chunks (except for The Circus lesson).